Project-Muteki/Peanut-GB/README.md

 ; Show the average number of milliseconds spent on delaying the main loop after ; each frame.
 Updated every 32 frames.
 ShowDelayFactor = 0

+; Use the safe fallback framebuffer setup regardless of availability of faster ; alternatives (slow).
+ForceSafeFramebuffer = 0
 ```

 ## Known board-specific quirks